 Disinfecting refers to killing harmful bacteria and viruses.
-In disinfecting, users usually use chemicals to fully disinfect surfaces and areas.
-Many believe in order to disinfect, you have to use toxic chemicals, but this is not true.
-There are many disinfectants that are safe and non-toxic which are equally effective as harsher options.
-With advancements in disinfectants, there are safe disinfectants for any space, including kitchens and food contact surfaces.
+In disinfecting, people usually use chemicals to fully eliminate harmful germs, bacteria, and viruses from surfaces and areas.
+Many believe in order to disinfect you have to use toxic chemicals, but this is not necessarily true.
+There are many disinfectants on the market today that is safe and non-toxic while being equally effective as those harsher and toxin-full options.
+With advancements in disinfectants, there are safe disinfectants for any space, including kitchens and all other food-contact surfaces.

 What is Sanitizing?

-Sanitizing refers to lowering the number of germs, bacteria, and viruses, on surfaces to a safe level.
-A sanitizer is generally defined as a chemical that kills 99.9% of specific test bacteria in a determined amount of time.
-Sanitizing is a great daily option to include in cleaning processes and is effective in helping to stay safe.
+On the other hand, sanitizing refers to lowering the number of germs, bacteria, and viruses, on surfaces to a safe level.
+A sanitizer is generally defined as an alcohol-based chemical that kills 99.9% of specific test bacteria in a determined amount of time.
+Sanitizing is a great daily option to include in cleaning processes and is effective in helping you and your loved ones stay safe.

 The Difference Between Disinfecting and Sanitizing